Nuno-Jesus/Make-A-Make/README.md

 $(addprefix prefix,names…)
 ```

-For each reference in `names`, appends a prefix to it.
+For each reference in `names`, it appends `prefix` to it.
 The final result is the prefix concatenated with each reference, separated by a space between each final reference.

 Here's an example ([code/22-addprefix-example](code/22-addprefix-example)):